-English Church Architecture -
+English Church Architecture.

-WELBURN, St. John (SE 722 678) (April 2015)
+WELBURN, St. John the Evangelist (SE 722 678),

-(Bedrock: Middle Jurassic, Ravenscar Group)
+(Bedrock: Middle Jurassic, Ravenscar Group.)

-St. John the Evangelist's (shown above, from the southwest and northeast respectively) stands a little above the Derwent valley in North Yorkshire, in possibly the most rural position of any church that Mallinson & Healey ever designed, and the budget was allowed to overrun the original estimate of £1,200 so far as to an eventual figure approaching £4,000.
+St. John's (shown above, from the southwest and northeast respectively) stands a little above the Derwent valley in possibly the most rural position of any church Mallinson & Healey ever designed, and the budget was allowed to overrun from an, admittedly paltry, original estimate of £1,200, to a final figure of almost £4,000.
 The builder contracted to undertake the work was J.C.
-Teale of Malton, who was also given responsibility for the limited amount of stone carving.
-The stone employed was Upper Jurassic, Malton Oolite, from Wath Quarry near Hovingham, five miles to the northwest (notes in the church).
-The building comprises a nave and chancel, N. & S. transepts, a northwest tower doubling as a porch and surmounted by a well-proportioned broach spire, and a steeply-gabled southeast organ-chamber-cum-vestry terminating just short of the chancel.
+Teale of Malton, who was also given responsibility for some of the stone carving.
+The stone employed for the walls was Upper Jurassic, Malton Oolite, from Wath Quarry near Hovingham, five miles to the northwest (notes in the church).
+The building comprises a nave and chancel, N. and S. transepts, a northwest tower doubling as a porch and surmounted by a well-proportioned broach spire, and a steeply-gabled southeast organ-chamber-cum-vestry terminating a couple of feet short of the chancel.
 The nave, transept and chancel windows of variously one, two and three lights, have geometrical tracery of varying forms, all pleasantly drawn if also rather predictable, in proper conformity with Ruskinian precepts set out in 'The Lamp of Truth', as discussed under the entry for Bankfoot (Bradford).
 However, another essay from The Seven Lamps of Architecture whose influence is seen playing out here is 'The Lamp of Power', where Ruskin was driven by his admiration of such chunky Italian piles as the Palazzo Vecchio in Florence, which he endeavoured to associate with the prophecies of the Book of Revelation: 'and [the angel] measured the city with the reed...
 The length and the breadth and the height of it are equal'.
 This became the basis of Ruskin’s privileging of mass over line, which would soon characterize High Victorian architecture above all else: